rajdeepp26/Sahaayak/README.md

-# CovidWatch
+# Sahaayak
-CovidWatch- A system to access factual information & updates with features to solve the issues of the citizens.
+Sahaayak- A system to access factual information & updates with features to solve the issues of the citizens.

 Contributors- Rajdeep Purkayastha(me) and Ashish Kumar Yadav[@dev_aky].